 In 2018 she starred in and worked as on-stage musical director in the production of Good Vibrations in The Lyric Theatre and is set to take it on tour to New York in 2023 as musical director.

 In 2020 Katie was selected as on of award winning theatre company, Prime Cut’s, Reveal artists which champions and develops emerging theatre makers.
+She is currently working on a music based commission with them as part of this award.
 In Summer 2020 Katie curated the Creative Hub for the TedX Stormont online and co-founded Safe in Sound which is a new initiative with the vision to create a safe, strong, connected creative sector founded on equality, diversity and respect.
-Katie Is now the Chair of Safe in Sound and sits on many UK wide committees representing Northern Ireland in the conversations around safe spaces in music including being on the Safe Space committee in The Ivors.
+Katie Is now the Chair of Safe in Sound and sits on many UK and Ireland wide committees representing Northern Ireland in the conversations around safe spaces in music and the creative industries.

 Theatre/Live work includes:

 Play by Louise Matthews, directed by Paula McFetteridge and produced by Kabosh Theatre Company

 Good Vibrations (pictured)